Transgender-Resource-Wiki/transgender-resource-wiki.github.io/docs/social_transitioning/transfeminine.md

 [Translifeline's ID Change Library] | Database of forms and documents related to changing your ID.

-[TRL's US Court Name Change Site List] | A list containing official court self-help website links to states' name change forms.
+[TRL's US Court Name Change Site List] | A list containing official court self-help website links for states' name change forms.

 ### Canada

 [JusticeTrans Legal Information] | Contains more information than just for name and gender changes.
 You might have to scroll down a little bit to find it.

+[TRL's Canadian Government Name Change Site List] | A list containing official government self-help website links for provinces' & territories' name change forms.

 ## Appearance